 Incidence of plantar fasciitis

-Plantar fasciitis is a common foot condition that causes heel pain.
-It is characterized by the thickening of the plantar fascia, which is a fibrous band of connective tissue that runs from the heel to the front of the foot.
-Its function is to absorb the stresses placed on the foot.
+One frequently encountered foot ailment is plantar fasciitis, which results in discomfort in the heel.
+This condition is marked by the thickening of the plantar fascia, a tough, fibrous band of tissue that extends from the heel to the front of the foot.
+Its primary purpose is to absorb the strain and pressure exerted on the foot.

 People with diabetes or obesity are at higher risk of developing plantar fasciitis.
 This condition is also more prevalent amongst women.
 Some studies suggest that the risk of developing this condition increases with age.